microsoft/coyote/docs/get-started/using-coyote.md

 The `coyote` command line tool can be used to automatically rewrite any .NET binary to take over concurrency that is built using `System.Threading.Tasks.Task`.
-For details on what kinds of rewriting is supported see [Rewriting binaries](../concepts/binary-rewriting.md).
+For details on what kinds of rewriting is supported see [rewriting binaries](../concepts/binary-rewriting.md).

 To invoke the rewriter use the following command: